-- Family engagement: 2 conferences/year - Professional Development: 15 hours per year - Planning/release time: equivalent to a part-time assistant position - Education Materials/Assessments: Child Assessment tools (\$50) + curriculum support - e.
+- Family engagement: 2 conferences/year - Professional Development: 15 hours per year - Planning/release time: equivalent to a part-time assistant position - Education Materials/Assessments: Child Assessment tools (\$50) + curriculum support - d.
 What is the gap between cost and price, and how did the Lead Agency consider this while setting payment rates?
 Did the Lead Agency target any rate increases where gaps were the largest or develop any long-term plans to increase rates based on this information?
 Analysis revealed small gaps between prices paid by families in the private market and the cost of quality care assuming current wages.
 Cost modeling indicates major gaps between current subsidy base rates and cost of quality care when a living wage, benefits, and other Design Team recommendations are assumed.
-State law currently requires subsidy base rates be set at the 85th percentile of the market rate but will take up the questions of whether to fund rates based on cost of quality care, what cost model selection points to assume, and the degree of any increase to base rates, in the 2025 Legislative session. - 4.2.3 Publicly available report on the cost and price of child care

-The Lead Agency must prepare a detailed report containing the results of the MRS or ACF preapproved alternative methodology and include the Narrow Cost Analysis if an ACF pre-approved alternative methodology was not conducted.
+State law currently requires subsidy base rates be set at the 85th percentile of the market rate but will take up the questions of whether to fund rates based on cost of quality care, what cost model selection points to assume, and the degree of any increase to base rates, in the 2025 Legislative session. - 4.2.6 After conducting the market rate survey or ACF pre-approved alternative methodology, the Lead Agency must prepare a detailed report containing the results of the MRS or ACF pre-approved alternative methodology.
+The detailed report must also include the Narrow Cost Analysis.

-The Lead Agency must make this report widely available no later than 30 days after completion of the report, including posting the results on the Lead Agency website.
-The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and comments of the public or stakeholders prior to conducting the MRS or ACF pre-approved alternative methodology.
+The Lead Agency must make the report with these results widely available no later than 30 days after completion of the report, including posting the results on the Lead Agency website.
+The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and comments of the public or stakeholders prior to conducting the MRS or ACF preapproved alternative methodology.